 The license is valid (can be used) the third full day after Recording issues you the license and expires 60 days after being issued.
 The three day waiting period cannot be waived under any circumstance, including court order.

 - Visit the Snohomish County Customer Service Center to apply in person.
 Both parties must be present unless one party has already signed the application in front of a notary.

-- Recording staff will swear you in and give you a blank marriage license application form to complete.
+- Recording staff will swear you in and give you a blank marriage license application form to complete and sign.

 - Pay the $70.00 fee by cash, money order, cashier's check, Visa, or Mastercard.
 Personal checks are not accepted.

-- Recording staff will issue your marriage license, a Certificate of Marriage, and give you an information packet.
+- Recording staff will issue your marriage license and a Certificate of Marriage and give you an information packet.